glotzerlab/signac-examples/projects/std.flow.hello-world-optimization/README.md

 python init.py
 python project.py run --num-passes=100
 ```
-You can also set `--num-passes=-1` for unlimited number of executions.
+You can also set `--num-passes=-1` for an unlimited number of execution passes.

 ## Submit to scheduler

 The project comes with a special template that resubmits operations before and after the execution of each operation.
-To submit the workflow to a scheduler, just execute:
+To submit the workflow to a scheduler, execute:
 ```
 python init.py
 python project.py submit